 The remainder of the SDK contains helper classes and utility functions to facilitate the script implementation.
 The SDK can use any change tracking mechanism to detect changes in the database.
 Examples are provided in the <server-root>/config/jdbc/samples directory for Oracle Database and Microsoft SQL Server.

-any database change to an equivalent LDAP entry.
-The Sync Pipe then processes the data
+layer to convert any database change to an equivalent LDAP entry.
+The Sync Pipe then

 extension-class property on a